Netscape Browser: Renderer modality problems

 The switching between rendering engines may also confuse users, since the web browsing experience is very different depending on which is used.
-A standards based website will generally render better in Gecko thanks to its better standards support, but Netscape Browser renders whitelisted pages using Trident instead.
+A standards-based website will generally render better in Gecko thanks to its better standards support, but Netscape Browser renders whitelisted pages using Trident instead.
 "As the switching is transparent to the user, users are left wondering why their experience changes randomly across different websites".

 User interface issues

 The optional theme "Fusion" has also been criticized because it does not conform to the Microsoft human interface guidelines (HIG), either "Luna" or "classic" style, although the default theme, "Winscape", looks more like a traditional Windows application.
 There is also a claim that the usability of the browser is reduced by not obeying standard Windows manipulations.
 Similarly, the excessive nesting of tabs has been cited as a sign of generally poor interface design.
-The installation program of Netscape 8.12 prompts the user into which theme would be preferred, with the traditional "Winscape" being checked by default.
+The installation program of Netscape 8.12 prompts the user to select which theme would be preferred, with the traditional "Winscape" being checked by default.